UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 ```

 ## Type Conversion and Restrictions
-The types being transfarable between UPPAAL and external functions are curretly limited to `bool`, `chan`, `click`, `double`, `ptr_t` and `string`.
+The types being transfarable between UPPAAL and external functions are curretly limited to `bool`, `chan`, `clock`, `double`, `ptr_t` and `string`.
 Omitting complex types such as structs and nexted data structures.
 Only single-dimenstions arrays are supported on only of mutable types; arrays of chan and strings are not currently supported.
 See the following table for details:

 | UPPAAL Type  | C Type      | By Value | Return | Array |